Opening and Closing Front Doors from Outside

 Opening and Closing Falcon Wing Doors

-To open a falcon wing door from outside Model X, press the door handle or press the falcon wing door button on the key fob (see Keys).
+To open a falcon wing door from outside Model X, press the door handle or double-press the falcon wing door button on the key fob (see Keys).

-To open a falcon wing door from inside Model X, press the switch located on the door pillar, or touch the associated door icon on the touchscreen (: )
+To open a falcon wing door from inside Model X, press the switch located on the driver's side door pillar, or, on the touchscreen, touch the associated door icon (: )

 To close a falcon wing door, press the button located on the inside of the door.
 You can also use the key fob (see Key Fob), use the switch on the door pillar (illustrated above), or touch the associated door icon on the touchscreen (. )

-If a falcon wing door or the front trunk is left open when you attempt to shift out of Park, a notification requiring you to confirm your intent to drive appears on the touchscreen.
-The falcon wing doors may automatically close once you begin to accelerate.
+If a falcon wing door or the front trunk is left open when you attempt to shift out of Park, the touchscreen displays a notification requiring you to confirm your intent to drive.
+The falcon wing door automatically closes when your driving speed reaches 10 mph (16 km/h).
 In addition, your vehicle speed is limited if you choose to keep the front trunk open while driving.
 It is your responsibility to ensure doors and trunks are properly closed before driving.

 A falcon wing door stops moving when one of its many sensors detects an obstacle, or when the door senses resistance because it has made contact with an object.
 The touchscreen displays a warning.
 In these cases, provided it is appropriate to continue opening or closing the falcon wing door, you can override obstacle detection by pressing and holding the switch located on the door pillar, or touching and holding the associated door icon on the touchscreen.